Tochemey/goakt/README.md

 ## 📊 Benchmark

-One can run the benchmark test from the [Benchmark](https://github.com/Tochemey/goakt-examples/tree/main/actor-benchmark):
+One can find the benchmark tests in this repository: [Benchmark](https://github.com/Tochemey/goakt-examples/tree/main/actor-benchmark)

-- `make bench` to run the benchmark
-- `make bench-stats` to see the benchmark stats

 ## 💰 Sponsors